sdlee94/Minesweeper-AI-Reinforcement-Learning/README.md

-# Minesweeper-AI-Reinforcement-Learning

-I made an A.I. that can beat Minesweeper.. without teaching it the rules!
+## I trained an A.I. to beat Minesweeper.. without teaching it any rules!

 Of course, since this is a Reinforcement Learning project, the above statement should be a given.
 After all, Reinforcement Learning is all about having a